liangcici/MO-VLN/README.md

 - Built on UE5.
 - 3 scene types:
-  - Coffee -- One-to-one modeling in a Coffee
+  - Coffee -- Modelled on a 1:1 ratio to a Coffee
-  - Restaurant -- One-to-one modeling in a restaurant
+  - Restaurant -- Modelled on a 1:1 ratio to a restaurant
-  - Nursing Room -- One-to-one modeling in a Nursing Room
+  - Nursing Room -- Modelled on a 1:1 ratio to a Nursing Room
 - We handcrafted **2,165 classes of models** at a 1:1 ratio to real-life scenarios in order to construct these three scenes.
 These three scenes were ultimately constructed from a total of **4,230 models**.
 - We selected **129 representative classes** from the models built and supported **navigation testing**.
 - With **real light and shadow characteristics**